5 IMPORTANT Things to Consider Before You Move to Panama

 Some things cannot be shipped to Panama, for example, it’s impossible to find Half & Half outside of Panama City and you cannot get it shipped to Panama.
 Is that a dealbreaker for you?

-If you’re not comfortable living around mostly Spanish speakers, you’ll want to live in a community with a lot of expats where English is more widely spoken.
+If you’re not comfortable living around mostly Spanish speakers, you’ll want to live in a community with many expats where English is more widely spoken.

-You’ll need patience and a sense of adventure to survive in Panama.
-You do not need to be fluent in Spanish to live in Panama but a little Spanish and a smile go a long way!
+To survive in Panama, you’ll need patience and a sense of adventure.
+You do not need to be fluent in Spanish to live there, but a little Spanish and a smile go a long way!

 Test Drive Before You Commit

 Some people come to Panama and know without a doubt that it’s a good fit and that they can’t wait to move to Panama.
 Others are more nervous about moving to Panama.
-After your visit to Panama, if you’re not sure if it’s a good fit, consider giving Panama a 6-month test drive before you sell everything and start the process of getting a visa in Panama.
+After your visit to Panama, if you’re unsure if it’s a good fit, consider giving Panama a 6-month test drive before you sell everything and start getting a visa in Panama.
 You’ll know by the end of the six months if Panama is a good fit.
-You may need to move to several different locations before you find the perfect spot in Panama.
+You may need to move to several locations before finding the perfect spot in Panama.

 Plan Your Move